 You may have heard of woven and non-woven gauze.
-What is the difference between the two, and where to use each kind?
+What is the difference between the two, and where to use each type of gauze?

 - Woven gauze is loosely woven, usually from cotton fibers.
-This allows for the absorption or wicking of exudate and other fluids into or through the gauze.
+This allows for absorption or wicking of exudate and other fluids into or through the gauze.
 Woven gauze could have fine or coarse mesh with different thread counts.
-Coarse gauze are generally useful for debridement.
+Coarse gauze are generally useful for debridement, since it's coarser texture is more "grippy."
 Fine gauze is usually applied as packing when treating wounds.
 Woven gauze, however, tends not to be the most absorbent and may leave lint in the wound, especially if cut (which is not a great idea).

 - Non-woven gauze is made from fibers that are pressed together to resemble a weave.
 This results in increased absorbency and better wicking.
-Non woven gauze is usually made from synthetic fibers like rayon, polyester or a blend.
+Non-woven gauze is usually made from synthetic fibers like rayon, polyester or a blend.
 This type of gauze is stronger, bulkier and softer than woven gauze, and produces less lint.
-However, non-woven gauze tends to cost a bit more.